Thomas Foulis: Royal finance

 Foulis was involved in accounting royal money for the Chancellor, John Maitland of Thirlestane and his wife Jean Fleming, the "Lady Chancellor", in the years 1588 to 1590.
 The money came from the English subsidy, a regular gift to James VI from Queen Elizabeth.
+Foulis made and signed draft accounts of this money for Maitland and his wife which survive in the National Library of Scotland and have been published.

 The accounts include a "cupboard" of silver plate for Maitland to which Foulis himself contributed ten silver trencher plates.
 This may be the cupboard of silver plate which James VI took to Norway, in Maitland's keeping, from which he gave gifts to Steen Brahe and Axel Gyldenstierne on 15 December 1589.

 Foulis was sent to London in June 1591 for the subsidy and requested £14,000, which was refused, and received £4000.
 In July 1592 the sum suggested was £2000, and James VI argued that he deserved more, particularly after the rendition of the Irishmam Brian O'Rourke.

-In September 1594 the king owed Foulis £14,598 Scots and gave him two gold cups which he could coin into gold £5 pieces if he was not repaid.
+In September 1594, Foulis went to London to collect silver plate for James VI.
+He hired a wagon to transport the silver to Scotland.
+The king owed Foulis £14,598 Scots and gave him two gold cups which he could coin into gold £5 pieces if he was not repaid.
 These cups had been presented by the Dutch ambassador Walraven III van Brederode at the baptism of Prince Henry.
 At the same time, another creditor, John Arnot, was given a gold cup with the option to have it coined.